INTERN PROGRAM

 Essential Job Functions:

-• Supporting Partner Agencies during afterschool, summer and occasional weekend activities for youth
+• Supporting Main and Partner Agencies during afterschool, summer and occasional weekend activities for youth

 • Tutoring and mentoring middle school age students in small groups and one-on-one (especially English Language Learners)